List of Lafayette Leopards men's basketball head coaches

 The following is a list of Lafayette Leopards men's basketball head coaches.
 There have been 26 head coaches of the Leopards in their 113-season history.

 Lafayette's current head coach is Mike McGarvey.
-He was named acting head coach in February 2023, after head coach Mike Jordan was placed on paid leave.
-Jordan was hired in March 2022, replacing Fran O'Hanlon, who retired after the 2021–22 season.
+He was named interim head coach in February 2023, after then-head coach Mike Jordan was placed on paid leave pending an investigation, then given the job permanently in March 2023 when Lafayette elected not to retain Jordan.